the-road-to-learn-react/the-road-to-learn-react/README.md

 In addition, you can open Issues when you run into problems.
 In order to make the fix for the Issue as easy as possible, please provide a couple of details such as error log, screenshot, which page of the book it happened, your node version (command line: `node -v`) and a link to your own repository.
 Not all of these details are mandatory, but most of them help to fix the Issue and to improve the book.

 Thanks a lot for your help!

-## Become a Patron

-The Road to learn React is a free ebook which should enable everyone to learn about React.
-This kind of educational content needs your support to sustain itself.
-Robin Wieruch writes a lot of this educational content on [his website](https://www.robinwieruch.de/) too.
-So you can support him be being his [Patron on Patreon](https://www.patreon.com/rwieruch).